jaalday/jaalday/README.md

-Hey there!
-I'm Jaclyn, a fresh-faced software developer with a love of cats and painting.
-Before diving into the world of coding, I spent years as a vet tech, caring for furry companions and learning the art of problem-solving.
+Hello!
+I'm Jaclyn, I am a fresh faced software developer.
+Before diving into the world of coding, I spent years as a dedicated vet tech, nurturing both animals and my love for science.
+In my spare time, I indulged my creative side as an artist.
+Software development integrates my two passions of art and science together to create systems that are robust as well as visually pleasing.

-When I'm not coding, you can find me painting or watching movies with my cats.
 <!---
 jaalday/jaalday is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.